AKloc/BookNotes/Technical/Hands-On Machine Learning/1 - The ML Landscape.md

 - Batch and online learning
 	- Batch learning: The system doesn't learn as it goes.
 It's trained with all available data at once.
 		- Generally takes a lot of time, so is done offline.
 When the model is finished, it's put into production.
 From there, it isn't learning anything, just executing the model.
 AKA "Offline learning."
 		- Typically you retrain the model and replace the old ones.
-This can be automated so that the batch system is still generall
+This can be automated so that the batch system is still generally responsive, just at certain increments of time rather than on a smooth / constant basis.
+Things that tie into the strategy is how often new data rolls in, how much time it takes to train the new model, etc.
+			- This approach is probably fine for something like predicting enrollments.
+			-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1MzkyNjM1OCwtMTM2Njc2NjA5NCwtOD
-k4MDkyNDQ2LC0xOTM0OTUyMTI5LC01NzQ5OTQ4NTYsMTk3ODc1
-NTYxMSwyMTAyODY2Nzc3LDMwODY0MjgzM119
+eyJoaXN0b3J5IjpbLTc0Mzc1NDk2LC0xMzY2NzY2MDk0LC04OT
+gwOTI0NDYsLTE5MzQ5NTIxMjksLTU3NDk5NDg1NiwxOTc4NzU1
+NjExLDIxMDI4NjY3NzcsMzA4NjQyODMzXX0=
 -->